 Most restaurants don’t use finger bowls anymore, but when they do, the bowl often comes with a tightly folded hot damp wash cloth on a service plate.
 In less expensive restaurants, packaged towelettes do the job.

 I like using finger bowls if a dinner or lunch is messy even though, as Miss Manners explains of the tradition, "Correctly used, the finger bowl is a charming touch of no practical use whatsoever."

 Regardless, little white damask or glass bowls work well.
 And I like to use a pretty luncheon paper napkin, as diners can leave their dinner napkins on their lap.
-I explain to my guests, “Here is your finger bowl and a napkin to use just for that purpose.”
-I’ve now provided the tools and instruction.
-Most diners will ask how to do it, and I just say, “Dip the fingers of one hand into the bowl, don’t swish or play, and then switch to the other hand.”
+I explain to my guests, “Here is your finger bowl and a napkin to use for a drying purpose."
+Most diners will ask how to do it, and I just say, “Dip the fingers of one hand into the bowl, don’t swish or play, wipe your fingers with the paper napkin, and then switch to the other hand.”

 Once you've experienced this little treat, you'll understand why it has stood the test of time.
 And why it is so much more fun than a towelette!